 This is because Mexico is surrounded by one of the most captivating ancient cities built by the Mayan Civilization.
 Mexico is filled with archeological sights.

 During your trip, you can visit these extensive ruins.
 The best part is they are nearby your hotel.
-No matter which of these ruins you choose, you will have a peek at the fascinating culture that once called Mexico their home.
+No matter which of these ruins you choose, you will have a peek at the fascinating culture that once called Mexico it’s home.

 Cancun’s Mayan Ruins